 Notice if they seem comfortable or if they are wiggling out of the harness.
 You want to maximize safety and minimize any chance of injury that would land your friend in the vet clinic.

 Next, practice attaching the leash and walking inside.
 The leash may frighten your cat, as it may appear snake-like to them, so have patience.
 Bring out the treats, head scratches, and other positive reinforcement.

 Be sure you start your outdoor walking adventures in a quiet, semi-private spot.
 You want the cat to feel comfortable and safe.

 Have a towel handy in case something goes wrong and you need to wrap up the cat and head back inside.
 Keep the first trip short.

 Over time, you can experiment with longer walks and other adventures.
 Stay prepared – you don’t always know how they will react if they see a dog, squirrel, or if it suddenly starts raining.

 If you have any questions or concerns about your cat and how to walk them safely, don’t be afraid to contact us.
 We’re happy to give advice and help you protect the health and safety of your pet.

 If your cat needs its annual checkup or you’re concerned about an injury, contact us right away.
-You can make an appointment for anything from vaccinations to boarding to injury treatment.
+You can make an appointment for anything from vaccinations to injury treatment.
 Your Little Rock vet clinic is here for you!